Donau Bank

-Donau Bank AG was a controlled bank in Vienna, Austria controlled by the Soviet Union and later, after the dissolution of the Soviet Union, by Russia.
+Donau Bank AG was a bank in Vienna, Austria controlled by the Soviet Union and later, after the dissolution of the Soviet Union, by Russia.

-It was acquired by Russian VTB Bank in 2000.
+On 30 May 2001, Donau Bank was acquired by Russian VTB Bank, which was headed by Yury Ponomarev.
 In 2006 the name was changed to VTB Bank (Austria) AG.
-On December 29, 2017, VTB Group completed restructuring of its European operations.
+With $1 billion in capital in March 2011, VTB Bank (Austria) AG, based in Vienna, was the largest European commercial bank of the Russian VTB Bank.
+On December 29, 2017, VTB Group completed restructuring its European operations.
 VTB Bank (Austria) AG, VTB Bank (Deutschland) AG und VTB Bank (France) SA, were merged into the newly created VTB Bank (Europe) SE (Frankfurt), which operates under a single banking license.
 Since that restructuring, VTB Bank (Europe) SE has the branch in Austria.